-We cannot promise the study will help you personally but we will use the information you give us to help develop new tests and treatments for rare bone, joint and blood vessel diseases.
+We cannot promise the study will help your child personally but we will use the information you give us to help develop new tests and treatments for rare bone, joint and blood vessel diseases.

-From the website, you will be able to keep a diary of your symptoms and treatments and if needed print out a list of all the treatments and complications you may have had.
-This may be useful when you see other health professionals.
+From the website, you will be able to keep a diary of your child's symptoms and treatments and if needed print out a list of all the treatments and complications they may have had.
+This may be useful when your child sees other health professionals.
 Participants will also see on the database links to current research for the rare diseases and related disorders.

-There seems to be a lot to do if I take part.
+There seems to be a lot to do if my child takes part.

 The aim of RUDY is to improve our understanding of rare diseases.
-We value any information you can give us no matter how small.
-We have designed RUDY to be flexible so you are in control of how much you want to contribute to the project, including questionnaires, diaries and potentially other RUDY sub-studies, such as blood and urine tests.
+We value any information you and your child can give us no matter how small.
+We have designed RUDY to be flexible so you and your child are in control of how much you want to contribute to the project, including questionnaires, diaries and potentially other RUDY sub-studies, such as blood and urine tests.
 You don't have to fill in everything at once, but can choose when you have time to answer questionnaires or fill in the diaries to suit you.
-How much of your time and effort you give is completely up to you.
+How much of yours and your child's time and effort you give is completely up to you.
 The more information you give, the better we will be able to answer important questions about rare diseases.